arieftb/tb-note-learning/README.md

 - Archive and unarchive notes for better organization
 - Dedicated page for archived notes for better separation of concerns
 - Improved navigation between different sections of the application
-- Search functionality for both active and archived notes
+- Enhanced search functionality with URL-based parameters and persistent search state
 - Responsive design for various screen sizes
 - Clean architecture implementation with separation of concerns